 Postgraduate and Postdoctoral Opportunities

 We welcome enquiries about postdoctoral and postgraduate studentships at all times, and will assist candidates with strong academic and research track-records to apply for fellowships or scholarships.

-Prof Mike Ashfold and Prof Andrew Orr-Ewing both seek applications from prospective PhD students for EPSRC-funded research in gas phase photochemical and reaction dynamics studied using velocity map imaging.
-This work is part of our EPSRC Programme Grant collaboration with Profs Mark Brouard, Claire Vallance and Stuart Mackenzie at the University of Oxford.
+Prof Andrew Orr-Ewing and Dr Tom Oliver both seek applications from prospective PhD students for EPSRC-funded research in the solution phase using ultrafast femtosecond laser spectroscopy.
 For further details, please e-mail email@example.com or firstname.lastname@example.org.